 - The claimant has suffered monetary loss caused by the defalcation

 Note: You cannot make a claim simply because you believe the agent or conveyancer acted unprofessionally, gave bad advice, or misrepresented a property.
-For general tips, view Resolve your problem or complaint.
+For general tips, view Resolve your problem.

 You can claim the full amount of your monetary loss and costs associated with making a claim for compensation.